Klurifixus/projectPT2/README.md

 * Input Validation: Ensures users only enter valid time values.

 ## Description

 WorkSmart is an intuitive Pomodoro timer designed to enhance your productivity.
-With our clean and stylish design, you can focus on your tasks, take structured breaks, and boost your efficiency, whether it's for work, studies, or workout sessions.
+With this clean and stylish design, you can focus on your tasks, take structured breaks, and boost your efficiency, whether it's for work, studies, or workout sessions.

 ## HTML Overview
 The `WorkSmart` webpage is a responsive and intuitive Pomodoro timer tool designed to boost productivity.
 It's perfect for work, study, and training sessions.